-Getting your glow on isn’t just about what we put on our face, but also about how we treat our body.
+Getting your glow on is not just about what we put on our face, but also about how we treat our body.
 “Just like environmental stressors,” says Suggs, “physical and emotional stress can also cause inflammation which can lead to skin disease and increase signs of aging.”
 Research also shows that an increase in acne is directly correlated with an increase in stress.
 Before bed, mix together Epsom salt, which is made with magnesium, an ingredient known for its many beneficial properties, with your favorite scent for a relaxing and purifying detox bath.
 “Epsom salts have been [used] for centuries to improve skin appearance,” says Goldenberg.
 The Epsom salt works to pull out the toxins and reduce inflammation (added bonus!!).
-As you soak, you’ll feel the stress slowly leaving your body.
+As you soak, you will feel the stress slowly leaving your body.